manne65-hd/Kanboard-AdvancedCardOptions/README.md

 ### This a BETA-release and not meant for use in production yet!

 #### List of planned features
+- [x] Allow to hide the EDIT-button in collapsed view.
-- [x] Allow to view the task-description as a mouseover-popup in collapsed view.
+- [x] Allow to view the task-description as a mouseover-tooltip in collapsed view.
-  [ ] Allow to view the latest comment in expanded view _(and limit the number of words to display on the card)_
-- [x] Allow to view the latest comment as a mouseover-popup in collapsed and/or expanded view.
+- [x] Allow to view the latest comment as a mouseover-tooltip in collapsed view.
   - For now just copied the comments-links from the expanded to collapsed view
+- [x] Allow to indicate due-today or overdue in collapsed view.
-- [ ] Allow to display tags and/or category in collapsed view.
+- [x] Allow to display tags and/or category in collapsed view.
+  - Needs improvement, so that tags and category can be shown on only 1 "line"
-- [ ] Allow to view the due-date in collapsed view.
+- [ ] Allow to view the latest comment in expanded view _(and limit the number of words to display on the card)_
 - [x] Add up to 3 buttons to push the due-date of the task.
 - [x] Add up to 3 links in the task-dropdown-menu to push the due-date
-  - Needs better (dynamic) text and translation, but works for now
 - [x] Add a button to remove the due-date of the task.
+- [ ] Add up to 3 buttons to set the due-date of the task.
-- [x] Default-preferences for all boards can be set in the ADMIN-control-panel
+- [x] Default-preferences for all boards can be set via the "Advanced Card options" in the ADMIN-control-panel
-- [x] ONLY project-managers/admins can override these default-preferences via a new "Advanced Card options"-panel on a per-project base
+- [x] ONLY project-managers/admins can override these default-preferences via the "Advanced Card options"-panel on a per-project base
 - [x] includes german translation
+  - Currently incomplete!

 Screenshots